na-regua/na-regua-app/README.md

 ### styles/
 You can add universal styles here like flexDirection: row, centerAll, itemsEnd and container-like equally spacing from all directions and many more.
 Here we place the explore feature’s components related styles.

+### theme/

+- fonts- It contains global fonts like font size, font type, and font-weight.
+Whenever you come across situations where you need to use the same size of fonts and the same font family, you have to create a theme/font.

+- metrices- This will hold your device dimensions so you can export and use them for responsive layouts.
+It will manage all the fonts, margins, and images according to device size.

+- colors- All the colors your application using goes here.
+All the repeating colors, for example, your application has theme colors which are black & red so you can add primary & secondary colors like black & red.